- Alexandre Aja

 - Release Date

-The only shocking thing about the new movie from horror director Alexandre Aja (Mirrors, The Hills Have Eyes remake) is that it wasn’t rated NC-17.
+The only shocking thing about the new movie from horror director Alexandre Aja (Mirrors, The Hills Have Eyes remake) is that it was released in theaters.
 Call Piranha 3D whatever you want, a belated sequel or remake or reinvention of Joe Dante’s Piranha from 1978, which itself was a rip-off, albeit a good one, of Jaws.
 Aja’s movie plays like softcore porn (much of his female cast is comprised of porn stars), with plenty of gory effects splattered onscreen to make up for the almost nonstop monotony of partying topless women, all who later become scantily clad fish food for furious underwater monsters.
 It’s the Girls Gone Wild of horror movies.

 But it’s all meant in the spirit of schlocky entertainment value.
 At least, that’s how Aja wants his audience to feel.
 You’re not expected to take the experience, nor the story, seriously, which is fine.
 Some horror doesn’t want to be taken seriously, just provide a good time.
 Aja resolves to do this through an abundance of boobs and blood, more of both than you’re probably used to, and both fake—the piranha are rendered through substandard computer effects, and the majority of topless porno stars have breast implants.
 But his approach is so over-the-top that it makes you appreciate the subtlety of movies like My Bloody Valentine.
 The story doesn’t advance through plot development as much as boob development, and those who walk away from this movie thoroughly entertained need a girlfriend, badly.

-Piranha-based kills get increasingly more graphic as the movie’s nudity does, and with each new step Aja seems to dare himself to take it further.
+The piranha-based kills get increasingly more graphic as the movie’s nudity does, and with each new step, Aja seems to dare himself to take it further.
 Dancing college girls shake their bottoms in the camera, and thus the viewer’s face.
 A school of piranha spins around a victim and slowly takes bites until there’s nothing left.
-Jake does body shots off of Kelly (Jessica Szohr), his would-be sweatheart, as the “boobies”-minded Derrick Jones records it.
+Jake does body shots off of Kelly (Jessica Szohr), his would-be sweetheart, as the “boobies”-minded Derrick Jones records it.
 A female victim’s hair is caught in a propeller, and as the boat’s driver starts the engine, it pulls her face off.
-The culmination of both the sexual and violent content comes simultaneously when a beach crowd turns into a feeding frenzy, while on the other side of the lake two nude porn stars have an extended underwater dance like lesbian mermaids.
-By the time the penis of O’Connell’s character is floating before us in lousy 3D, only to be swallowed and then coughed-up by a piranha, we’ve seen so much blood and so many boobs that penis gore doesn’t seem out of the ordinary.
+The culmination of both the sexual and violent content comes simultaneously when a beach crowd turns into a feeding frenzy, while on the other side of the lake, two nude porn stars have an extended underwater dance like lesbian mermaids.
+By the time the penis of O’Connell’s character is floating before us in lousy 3D, only to be swallowed and then coughed up by a piranha, we’ve seen so much blood and so many boobs that penis gore doesn’t seem out of the ordinary.

 The result feels incomplete, and not just because of the (expected) plot holes.
 One character, a porn cameraman played by Paul Scheer, completely disappears without explanation as to where he went.
 He was on a boat with five other characters.
 We learn what happens to the other five but not him.
 We can only assume he died, though the movie never shows us or even mentions him again.
 The character just vanishes.
 Aja has admitted in interviews during the movie’s publicity campaign that Scheer’s death scenes were filmed, but the effects were too expensive to complete.
 It’s that kind of impractical and haphazard filmmaking that audiences must contend with from beginning to end.